 - cilantro - 1/2 cup, finely chopped

 - Preheat your oven to 350 degrees and spray a 9x13" casserole dish.
 Spread about ¾ cup of enchilada sauce across the bottom of the dish, and set aside.

 Heat 2 Tbsp of the oil in a medium saucepan over medium heat and cook the onion until beginning to soften - about 5 minutes.
 Add the garlic and cook for another minute or two.

 - Add the ground beef and increase the heat to medium high - break up the beef and cook and stir until cooked through, about 8 minutes.
-Add the taco seasoning and the green chiles and cook for another minute or two.
-Stir in the tomato paste and 1 can-full of water, then allow to simmer, until the liquid is gone - about 5 more minutes.
+Add the taco seasoning and the chipotles and adobo and cook for another minute or two.
+Stir in the tomato paste and 1 (tomato paste) can-full of water, then allow to simmer until the liquid is gone - about 5 more minutes.

 - Heat the remaining oil in a small saucepan over medium heat and put the remaining enchilada sauce in a shallow bowl.
 Cook each tortilla in the oil for about 20 seconds per side.
 Use tongs to remove it from the oil, then dip in a couple times in the enchilada sauce and put it on a cutting board.

 - Spoon a good sized portion of the beef mixture down the middle and roll it up and place it seam side down in the casserole dish.
 Continue to do this until all the tortillas are rolled, and the casserole dish is full.